 Beaver County drug charges/drug crimes attorneys know that many defendants charged with drug crimes are actually innocent.
 Sometimes they are charged with a crime and they are unintentionally taking the fall for a person they happened to get mixed up with.
 Sometimes drug charges are much harsher than other charges that are actually appropriate in defendants’ cases.
 The good news is that in many of these cases, an expert drug charges attorney will be able to review your case including all evidence against you and argue for a lesser charge or a dismissal of your case altogether.

-The Drug crimes attorneys at SMT Legal represent defendants with federal and state drug charges related to trafficking, possession, being under the influence, manufacturing, and distribution.
+The Drug crimes lawyers at SMT Legal represent defendants with federal and state drug charges related to trafficking, possession, being under the influence, manufacturing, and distribution.
 Our attorneys are expert negotiators and they are committed to using all available resources and manpower to provide solid defenses for their clients.
 They will work with prosecutors to find a plea bargain that is acceptable to all parties or when necessary, they will defend your case and seek dismissal of your charges or a not guilty verdict at trial.

 Drug convictions can ruin your life and your relationships with those that you love the most.
 When people are convicted of drug crimes, they sometimes lose their jobs and often find that they are eliminated from other prospective jobs due to their convictions on their record.
 They also may have trouble obtaining a bank loan or renting a home.
 Drug convictions may come with prison sentences, probation, and fines.
 Drug convictions may also put child custody in jeopardy.

 Defenses to drug charges